Hypertension Weight Loss

 How do you lose weight?

 Losing weight means burning more calories than you do eat.
 Therefore, you should plan how to cut down calorie’s intake and how to burn more calories.
-The key in losing weight is never rushing for the result, instead plan for a systematic weight loss in a long run.
+The key to losing weight is never rushing for the result, instead, plan for a systematic weight loss in the long run.

 Below you can find some simple steps to lose weight:

 - Chew well and eat less – when you chew fully, it naturally prevents you from overeating.
-It is because chewing takes more time, it mixes thoroughly with your saliva (so foods swells), and complete masticated so you feel fullness.
+Because, it takes time, mixes foods thoroughly with saliva (so foods swell), and completely masticated; thus you feel fullness.
 Additionally, it helps your stomach to digest properly as well as helps to absorb the nutrients efficiently.

 - Enjoy your food – your mother and grandma repeatedly insist you not to talk, read or watch TV while eating and ask you to enjoy tasting the food.
 It helps your tongue taste buds to enjoy the taste to its fullest, help your stomach to signal the brain once your limit is reached thus prevent overeating.

 - Do not overcook foods – it destroys the nutrients present in the food.
-This may cause nutrient shortage, and thus you may feel unsatisfied and start craving for junk food.
+It may cause a nutrient shortage, and thus you may feel unsatisfied and start craving for junk food.
 To counteract this, try eating more raw foods like salads.

 - Take fruits for snacks – instead of junk foods as snacks, take fruits and vegetables, which are high in nutrients but comparatively low in calories.

-- Have healthy diet – plan a diet low in saturated fat, cholesterol, and total fat and emphasize fruits, vegetables, whole-grain products, fish, and fat-free or low-fat milk and milk products.
+- Have healthy diet for hypertension – plan a diet with a moderate amounts of saturated fat, cholesterol & total fat and emphasize fruits, vegetables, whole-grain products, fish, and grass-free milk and milk products.
 Limit or avoid lean red meat, sweets, added sugars, and sugar-containing beverages.

-- Exercise regularly – be consistently doing exercise for 30 minutes on most of the days of a week or minimum five days.
+- Do hypertension exercise – Be consistent in doing exercise for 30 minutes on most of the days of a week or minimum five days.
 Practice exercises based on your health, age, and other health conditions you have.

-- Physically active – make your lifestyle more brisk by taking your dog for walking, play with kids, walk while speaking in phone, use staircase instead of lift, gardening, cleaning your house, washing your car, etc.
+- Physically active – make your lifestyle more active by taking your dog for walking, play with kids, walk while speaking on the phone, use staircase instead of the lift, gardening, cleaning your house, washing your car, etc.